The Power of Hui to Establish, Consolidate and Deepen the Learning Support Partnership (LSP)

 Align and integrate school values

-Identify positives, what’s going well-ākonga, whānau, kura, professionals
+Identify positives—what’s going well for ākonga, whānau, kura, and professionals

 Identify difficulties (including barriers): What are they?
-Action-steps to mitigate
+Action steps to mitigate

 Professionals involved—obtain their feedback.
 What are their next steps?